 accomplished through the operation of a tertiary level treatment plant

 and the development of a Groundwater Management Plan, which was designed

 REGULAR OFFICE HOURS M-F 8:30-4:30

 EMERGENCY CONTACT 707-367-5286

 The Mendocino City Community Services District is a California Special District governed by a five member Board of Directors with each Director serving either a two or four-year term.

-Elections are held in November of odd numbered years.
-As of this date, the directors and terms of office for the Mendocino City Community Services District are:
+Elections are held in November of even numbered years.
+As of this date, the directors and terms of office for the Mendocino City Community Services

 Any interested person may apply for the office of Director when there is a vacancy.
 An applicant must be a registered voter and reside within the boundaries of the MCCSD.